Natalia Potkina

-Natalia Potkina (Наталля Поткіна, Наталия Поткина; born March 14, 1982, Minsk, Republic of Belarus) is a Belarusian fashion designer, the head of «Natasha Potkina's Fashion House», the creator of Natasha Potkina's brand of designer clothes.
+Natalia Potkina (Наталля Поткіна, Наталия Поткина; born March 14, 1982, Minsk, Republic of Belarus) is a Belarusian fashion designer, the head of «Natasha Potkina's Fashion House», and the creator of Natasha Potkina's brand of designer clothes.
 She is also the winner and Laureate of the Belarusian and international festivals and contests of fashion: «White Amphora», «Fashion Mill», «Admiralty Needle», «Jeans-Russia» and others.

 Biography

-Natasha created her first collection of clothes, under the name «Birdies of Paradise», when she was a student of the 10th form; the collection was shown to her schoolmates at the graduation party.
-In 2001, she participated at the festival of vanguard fashion designers, «Mamont», where she won a special prize of jury.
+Natasha created her first collection of clothes under the name «Birdies of Paradise» when she was a student of the 10th form.
+The collection was shown to her schoolmates at her graduation party.
+In 2001, she participated at the festival of vanguard fashion designers, «Mamont», where she won a juried prize.
 The same year, at the International contest of fashion designers «White Amphora» in Vitebsk, her collection «Safari Maiden Voyage» won the first award in the nomination «Tatiana Day».
-From the first collection created by Natasha Potkina, «Safari», one of models was purchased by the singer Natalia Podolskaya.
-In this outfit Podolskaya, for the first time, performed at the Belarusian song contest, «At Intersections of Europe».
+An outfit from her first collection, «Safari», was purchased by the singer Natalia Podolskaya.
+Podolskaya wore this outfit when she performed at the Belarusian song contest «At Intersections of Europe».

 In 2003, she graduated from the Minsk Institute of Modern Knowledge named after A.M.
-Shirokov (her specialty being a design and garment construction).
+Shirokov (her specialty being design and garment construction).

 In 2009, Natasha Potkina arranged a display of her collection «Gravitation» at the National Academic Opera and Ballet Theater in Minsk.
-This event created a furor since before, in Minsk, there were no such large-scale fashionable actions yet.
+This was one of the first large-scale fashion shows in Minsk.

-In 2012, Natasha Potkina opened the designing agency.
-Now her company is engaged in creating garment creations and designs for factories of Belarus and the CIS countries.
+In 2012, Natasha Potkina opened her own design agency, which designs clothing that is produced in factories in Belarus and other CIS countries.

-In April, 2016, together with partners from Turkey, Natasha Potkina opened drapery, skin, furs and accessories store, under the name «House of Fashion Textiles».
+In April 2016, Natasha Potkina and her Turkish partners opened a drapery, skins, furs and accessories store called «House of Fashion Textiles».

-In October, 2016, Natasha opened a school of cut and sewing where together with Karatova Oksana Nikolaevna (the teacher of designing, the author of the book «Designing and Modelling of Clothes») she gives lessons to persons eager to learn the skill of creating clothes.
+In October of the same year Natasha opened a school of cutting and sewing fabric with Karatova Oksana Nikolaevna (a design teacher and author of the book «Designing and Modelling of Clothes»).
+Here they teach people how to create clothes.

-The famous Belarusian designer Natasha Potkina is often called the most feminine fashionable designer of Belarus.
-Among her clients we find Natalia Podolskaya, Angelica Agurbash, Polina Smolova, Vera Karetnikova, Gyunesh, Hera, Iskui Abalyan and many others.
-Natasha helps with the creation of images for participants of national selections of both children's and adult's «Eurovision».
+As of 2016, her clients include Natalia Podolskaya, Angelica Agurbash, Polina Smolova, Vera Karetnikova, Gyunesh, Hera, Iskui Abalyan and many others.
+Natasha also helps curate the images of both youth and adult Eurovision performers.